 To finish off the program, you’ll learn how to create an effective EPK, market and brand yourself, negotiate deals, get genuine social media followers, and get the most out of digital distribution.

-Rather than having a classroom kitted out with what a recording studio would have in it, we take you to a fully commercial Miloco recording studio in London, so you could be learning how signal flow works on a Neve console while Florence and the Machine or Blur are recording their album in the room next door!
-We also visit where it all began for the school, The Briggs Warehouse, where you will get to play and program in a room full of old analogue synths and toys to find some real analogue sounds for your tracks.
+We take you to a fully commercial recording studio in London, and The Briggs Warehouse, where you will get to play and program in a room full of old analogue synths and toys to find some real analogue sounds for your tracks.
 Recent artists in our old studio include Soul Clap, Robert Owens and Rui da Silva.

 360 hours + uncapped studio time | £4999